natalietma/Neutrino-LLaMa/LLaMa3.2Vision_Finetune/README.md

 - Input: pairs of **2D pixel maps** in the `xz` and `yz` planes
 - Classes: `NuE CC`, `NuMu CC`, `Neutral Current`

-**Dataset location used in this tutorial**
-The inference examples in this tutorial use the dataset at:
+Dataset location used in this tutorial is at:
 `/mnt/ironwolf_20t/users/dikshans/preprocessed_NewDataset/asImages`

 Each event is stored in its own subdirectory and includes: